 English Language and English Literature are compulsory for all students.
 Both are assessed completely by examination, which take place at the end of Year 11.
 There is an additional qualification in Spoken Language, which requires students to present and answer questions on a topic of their choice.
 The GCSE Language course is entirely skills based; students have to apply reading and writing skills to unseen tasks in their exams.
 In GCSE Literature, students will study three texts and a collection of poetry and need to know these in detail before their exams.
 They will also be asked to approach unseen poems and write about their own personal responses to these.
 The course is varied, we study texts from a wide variety of writers and contexts.

-The new specifications can be accessed here:
+The specifications can be accessed here:

-English Language and English Literature are both popular options at A level.
-Studying an English A level is superb preparation for many careers and degrees such as Law, History, Marketing, Business, Politics, Journalism, Advertising, Publishing and many, many more.
+Studying English is superb preparation for many careers and degrees such as Law, History, Marketing, Business, Politics, Journalism, Advertising, Publishing and many, many more.

 English Language A Level (AQA):

 In this course, the students will study many different aspects of language, ranging from the language used by different social groups to the development of language in young children.
 The first section of the A level exam requires a close reading of texts and an exploration of the different aspects of language used; there is also an assessment of a student’s writing skills.
 There are two Non Examined Assessments on this course.
 The first requires students to produce a personal investigation in to any aspect of language that interests them, collecting and analysing their own personal data.
 The second piece is a creative writing task.http://www.aqa.org.uk/subjects/english/as-and-a-level/english-language-7701-7702

 English Literature A Level (AQA Specification B):